MadibaGroup/2024-Gadgets/content/docs/gadgets/folding.md

 ### Soundness

 The proof for soundness is rather involved, so we provide the intuition for it here, and the [technical note](https://github.com/geometryxyz/technical_notes/blob/main/sangria_folding_plonk.pdf) for Sangria provides the proof in full.
-We rely on the fact that a binging commitment is used.
+We rely on the fact that a binding commitment is used.

-First, we apply the forking lemma for folding ([Nova paper](https://eprint.iacr.org/2021/370.pdf) lemma 1), protocol to obtain three transcripts.
+First, we apply the forking lemma for folding ([Nova paper](https://eprint.iacr.org/2021/370.pdf) lemma 1), to obtain three transcripts.
 We then show that, using all three transcripts, the extractor can interpolate the values of $\mathsf{E}', r_e', \mathsf{E}'', r_e''$.
 It can also interpolate $(W', r_l', r_r', r_o')$ and $(W'', r_l'', r_r'', r_o'')$ using any two of the transcripts.
 Finally, we show that the traces these values belong to satisfy the copy constraints and the equality for each gate.

 ### Zero-Knowledge